 - Rose: Whether you like her or not, woman took charge.
 Season 1?
 She became the TARDIS.
 Season 2, she risked herself alongside the Doctor to save the world.
 Then she crawled her way back across space and time to get to his side and stood against a Dalek invasion.

-- Martha: I’m not even a huge Martha fan, but this woman is badass.
-She grew from doctor-running-away-with-a-crush to a soldier who took charge of her own life.
+- Martha: She grew from doctor-running-away-with-a-crush to a soldier who took charge of her own life.
 She crossed a ravaged and occupied planet on foot for a year to save the Doctor’s ass and everyone else’s, too.

 - Donna: Oh, Donna.
 My favorite.
 She always felt not quite good enough, but more than any of the others, she was the heart that kept the Doctor grounded.
 More clever than she knew, always softer than she let on.
 When the shit hit the fan, she absorbed Time Lordiness and moved planets alongside her best friend.